 The chaplain’s team is made up of student volunteers chosen by the chaplain to assist in planning and leading religious programming throughout the academic year.
 Chaplain Team members are given the opportunity to pursue roles in Christian leadership.
 Students interested in joining the Chaplain’s Team should contact the chaplain.

-The Emmaus House is the activity center for the chaplaincy and its campus ministry outreach.
-The cottage, located at the corner of Linfield Ave. and Melrose Ave., is used for a variety of small group meetings.
+The Emmaus House (the E-house for short) is the activity center for the chaplaincy and its campus ministry outreach.
+The cottage, located at the corner of Linfield Avenue and Melrose Avenue, is used for a variety of small group meetings.
 It also provides a reading and religious library.
-In addition it houses a special room in the basement called the “Sacred Space” and is a prayer and meditation room available for all faith traditions.
-Popular activities include game nights and coffee houses with live music twice a semester.
-To reserve the “Sacred Space” or the house for small group meetings please call the resident hosts at 503-883-2235.
+In addition, it houses a special room in the basement called the “Sacred Space” and is a prayer and meditation room available for all faith traditions.
+Popular activities include game nights and evening gatherings for fellowship and cookie dough.
+To reserve the “Sacred Space” or the house for small group meetings please contact the resident hosts through the Chaplain at 503-883-2259.